BenjaminShinar/complete-javascript-course/11_Advanced_Dom_and_Events.md

 </summary>
 adding effects to the section links. when we hover over one, the reset are faded out.

-we know we should do event delegation, so we use the _.nav_ element. we use the 'mouseover' event, which has the corresponding event of 'mouseout'. we then refactor the code outside, we need the event and the opacity. now we need to call the new function,and pass the event and the opacity value.
+we know we should do event delegation, so we use the _.nav_ element. we use the '_mouseover_' event, which has the corresponding event of '_mouseout_'. we then refactor the code outside, we need the event and the opacity. now we need to call the new function,and pass the event and the opacity value.

 ```js
 const nav = document.querySelector(".nav");